Ayush-Asutkar/LL1-Predictive-Parser/README.md

 ## Problem Statement
 For each of the grammars, perform the following steps and implement a predictive LL(1) parser.
-1. Transform the given grammar to LL(1).
+1. Transform the given baseGrammar to LL(1).

     <details>
     <summary>Details:</summary>

-    <p>Transform the grammar to LL(1) (without affecting/changing the language) by (removing of left-recursing, and
+    <p>Transform the baseGrammar to LL(1) (without affecting/changing the language) by (removing of left-recursing, and
-    making the grammar left-factored.
-Write a LL(1) grammar in a output file.</p>
+    making the baseGrammar left-factored.
+Write a LL(1) baseGrammar in a output file.</p>

     </details>